bioliv42/RecordServiceClient/README.md

 On OSX:
 The above steps will work but the C++ artifacts will not be built.

+## Repo structure:
+- api/: Thrift file(s) containing the RecordService API definition
+- cpp/: cpp sample and client code
+- java/: java sample and client code
+- tests/: Scripts to load test data, run tests and run benchmarks.
+- jenkins/: Scripts intended to be run from jenkins builds.

 ## Running tests.
+To run the tests against a running server with the data loaded, you can do: export RECORD_SERVICE_PLANNER_HOST=<server name>
+cd java
+mvn package

+To run the server:
 After this step, you will want to build the daemons which are based on the Impala repo.

 Follow the Impala instructions there.
 The scripts below generally require